 Behind every brand, there are people – and this is one of the greatest aspects of marketing for smaller-scale businesses.
 The more you can show the personality behind the brand, the more you’ll be able to relate to your clientele.

 From a mission statement to your social media presence, try to speak to your client base on a personal level.
 Try featuring your team wins or social activities.
 Participating in a local food drive?
 Let your clients know!
 Feel passionate about a new product or vendor?
 Share it!

 When your clients see a message communicated by someone who is personally involved and passionate, it makes your brand stand out.

-Now more than ever, people are more intentional with the way they choose companies to support.
+When considering your small business marketing goals, keep in mind that now more than ever, people are more intentional with the way they choose companies to support.
 Whether they’re reading your blog posts or looking into charitable contributions your brand has made, customers are always watching.

 Supporting a socially conscious brand makes your customers feel more emotionally connected.
 In fact, 85 percent say they are more likely to buy a product that is associated with a charity.
 Consider doing a partnership with another local shop or charity.
 It will boost the morale of your team as well as strengthen your relationship with your clients – not to mention you’ll be doing some good in the community.
 Make sure to choose a charity that aligns well with your business in order to keep your messaging clear.

 Anything you can do to present your company in a positive light will help prove your brand as authentic and trustworthy.